Muppozhudhum Un Karpanaigal: Production

+Filming began in January 2011.
+Filming was completed in late November 2011 in Las Vegas, where important scenes were canned, including the song "Oru Murai".
+The team shot three songs in the Grand Canyon, Las Vegas and New York City.

 Soundtrack

 The soundtrack was composed by G. V. Prakash Kumar.
-The single track of the album Oru Murai was launched on 28 September 2011 at Hotel Green Park, Chennai; its remix version was launched in Las Vegas.
+He composed the songs for the film during a production trip to China.
+The single "Oru Murai" was released on 28 September 2011 in Chennai; its remix version was released in 6 November in Las Vegas.
 The audio was launched on 18 December 2011 at Sathyam Cinemas, Chennai with attractive invitation having a Barbie doll and a packet of gems inside.
-Baba Sehgal performed the item song "Sokkupodi" live on stage.

-Critical reception

 Musicperk.com rated the album 7/10 quoting: "This album is pretty decent.
 Has one or two great songs like ‘Kangal Neeye’ and ‘Yaar Aval Yaaro'".
-Behindwoods said, "GV Prakash Kumar delivers an outstanding album that will be drawing much appreciation and acceptance from the listeners.
-Chartbusters like 'Oru Murai', 'Yaar Aval Yaro' are cherry picks and the album lives up to its hyped expectations".

-Remake
+Karthik of Milliblog wrote, "Capably youthful soundtrack from the young composer".

+Release and reception

+Muppozhudhum Un Karpanaigal received a U certificate from the censor board after 32 cuts.
+Elred Kumar said he agreed to those changes as U-certifiied Tamil films are eligible for entertainment tax exemption, but the dubbed Telugu version remained unedited due to Andhra Pradesh having no such law.
+The film was released on 17 February 2012, and received mixed reviews from critics.
+Sify wrote, "This edge-of-the-seat thriller with plenty of style, suavely shot with foot tapping songs make up for the plot holes that threaten to eat into this otherwise engaging film".
+N. Venkateswaran from The Times of India rated it 3 out 5.
+Anupama Kumar won the Vijay Award for Best Supporting Actress for her role.

+Potential remake

-The producer has signed a contract with a company from Los Angeles call Eccho Remake as they have acquired the remake rights for the North American territory and talks are on for the remake rights for the Korean and European territories!
+The producer had signed a contract with a company from Los Angeles call Eccho Remake as they have acquired the remake rights for the North American territory.